 The picture shows the characteristic bone loss and new bone formation of an osteosarcoma in the humerus near the shoulder.
-Treatment of these dogs is primarily aimed at reducing pain levels and improving quality of life.
-I personally do not recommend surgery or chemotherapy for this cancer.
+Treatment of these dogs is primarily aimed at reducing pain levels, and improving quality of life, and occasionally chemotherapy for selected cases.

 Diseases of the brain, spinal cord or nerves can look a lot like a limp.
 Many of these are life-threatening, like tick paralysis which is thankfully not endemic to South Australia.
 The video shows a dog with disc disease which I hope all dog owners will commit to memory.

 You can read all about Ricky and the treatment of spinal disc rupture here.
 In the article are also listed the other similar neurological conditions.

 Biceps tears, avulsions or sprains are a surprisingly common cause of an ongoing limp in the foreleg.
 They heal badly and are prone to reinjury and relapse.
 The picture shows a reactive area where the biceps tendon attaches and focal calcified areas in the biceps groove.